AliciaFrederick/choice-and-chance/content/Game.md

 The “game master” is heretofore the **Arbiter**.
 The players are **Tellers**.

+### Tellers

+Players describe actions and if they impose risk of failure the DM will assign the roll to one of their skills, and push or ease the roll based on player skill and context.

 ### Dice & Rolling

 For everything, you will need 1d4, 1d6, and 2d10.